pcgeek86/docs.opensrc.dev/docs/microsoft-windows/windows-package-management.md

 | Telegraf                     | Open source, cross-platform metrics gathering agent from InfluxData                                | scoop install main/telegraf   |
 | Postman                      | Freeware REST API client GUI for testing APIs                                                      | scoop install extras/postman  |
 | Rufus                        | Open source tool for easily flashing bootable USB drives with operating system images              | scoop install extras/rufus    |

+### Security

+For your security, you should generally only install packages from the `main` and `extras` buckets.
+You should also ensure that you trust the author of each package before installing it.
+If there are newly added packages to the scoop repository, that are not well-known, you should do your own research on their code bases, and pre-compiled binaries, before installing them.

+Additionally, consider installing less trustworthy packages into a temporary, virtualized environment instead of directly on your development system.
+This could be a Hyper-V virtual machine, or a Docker container.
+For example, if you create a development VM on Hyper-V, take a snapshot before installing the package, then simply restore the VM snapshot if you no longer need the package.